mcfnord/rml/src/busto.md

 she said DPAs have chosen to run for Fire Commissioner because it is in the DPAs’ interest;
 firefighters are active politically and their support is helpful.

-Former Chief Criminal Deputy Mary Robnett said that Lindquist’s interest in judgeships was more active and political than Lindquist or Farina stated.
-She said that Lindquist expressed the belief that PCPAO should be a place that produced judges and he set out to make that a reality.
+Former Chief Criminal Deputy Mary
+Robnett said that Lindquist’s interest in judgeships was more active and political than Lindquist or Farina stated.
+She said that Lindquist
+<mark>expressed the belief that PCPAO should
+be a place that produced judges</mark> and he set out to make that a reality.
 “He wanted a political machine.
-He said he wanted the most politically powerful office in the County, and for Superior Court judges to be concerned that he could get people to run against them.”
-Former Team Chief Sunni Ko said that Lindquist also wanted DPAs to believe that he could make them judges and ask him for assistance so they would be beholden to him.
+He said he wanted the most politically powerful office in the County, and <mark>for Superior
+Court judges to be concerned that he could get people to run against them.”</mark>
+Former Team Chief Sunni Ko said that
+Lindquist also <mark>wanted DPAs to believe that he could make them judges and ask him for assistance so they would be beholden to him.
 A senior leader observed that Lindquist has always said that he could put people on the bench, so he engaged in resume—building, such as putting DPAs in the Homicide Chief position.
-A person who wanted to be a judge aligned themselves with Lindquist and it worked.
+A person who wanted to be a judge aligned themselves with Lindquist and it worked.</mark>

 One of the former DPAs who received Lindquist’s support and who now sits on the Pierce County Superior Court bench, Judge Phillip Sorenson, said that he felt no angst about.
 Lindquist encouraging DPAs to be a part of the political system as judges, mayors, precinct officers and members of various committees.
-He said DPAs are all members of the community

-and more involvement is better, and it is an added benefit if the involvement reflects well on the office.
+He said DPAs are all members of the community and more involvement is better, and it is an added benefit if the involvement reflects well on the office.